pythonpune/python-workshop/file_and_modules.md

 ```

 ## Python Modules
-* Python provides a rich support of modules.
+* Python provides a rich support for modules.
-* Modules/library are a collection of python scripts which can be reusable for writting complex program.
+* Modules/libraries are a collection of python scripts which can be reusable for writing complex programs.
-* We can import a module using import keyword.
+* We can import a module using `import` keyword.
 * If it is not available it will give import error.
-* dir() method tells what these modules provides.
+* dir() method tells what the attribute provides.
 ```
 >>> import math
 >>> dir(math)